kingkenway/mono/README.md

 ## 2. Implementation

 a.
-Create an account [here](https://app.withmono.com/register) on Mono, then wait for your account to be approved
+Create an account [here](https://app.withmono.com/register) on Mono, then wait for your account to be approved.

 b.
 Once confirmed, login to your dashboard and create an application.
 Thereafter, take note of your MONO_PUBLIC_KEY and MONO_PUBLIC_KEY.

 c.
-Next you would embed the Mono Widget [here](https://docs.mono.co/docs) or [here](https://github.com/withmono/A-sample-widget-setup) on your application.
-Don't forget to change to your public key
+Next you would need to embed the Mono Widget ( [here](https://docs.mono.co/docs) or [here](https://github.com/withmono/A-sample-widget-setup) ) on your application.
+Don't forget to change to your public key.

 ## 3. Installation